rauldevilla/api-vault/README.md

 #### 4. complete the chain
 The request is delegated to the requested endpoint and it will do its job.

-## How do I use it in and Spring boot application?
+## How do I use it in an Spring boot application?

 ### 1. Configuration